How exactly do you say today in Italian?

 Sayings with today in Italian

-Let’s wrap up our lesson with a few sayings (proverbi, from the singular proverbio) that feature the word for today in Italian.
-For each expression you will find the translation into English and a literal meaning.
+Let’s wrap up our lesson with some proverbs (proverbi, from the singular proverbio) that feature the word for today in Italian.
+For each expression, you will find the translation into English and a literal meaning.

 Non rimandare a domani quello che puoi fare oggi

-Never put off till tomorrow what can be done today
+Never put off until tomorrow what you can do today

 Literally: Don’t put off until tomorrow what you can do today